 4. Can I integrate third-party apps in my Google Workspace?

 Yes.
 Google Workspace has a whole list of third-party apps that can be integrated.
 You easily get an overview of all apps that can be integrated if you check The Google Workspace Marketplace functions as a directory for all apps that are maintained by Google and can easily be used in Google Workspace.

 Before you can benefit from the applications that are integrated with Google Workspace, you can choose a subscription-based plan.
 Once done, you can continue with setting up the first admin user account and the domain that will be using the Google Workspace.

 The whole setup process is easy and should be done in a few seconds.
 You can then easily sign in, configure your Google Workspace to your individual business needs and customize your account accordingly.
 By doing so, you can use the opportunity to add users, set the access permissions, add more domains and personalize your company's dashboard.

 6. Why do I need a Google Workspace?

-Google Workspace is a great tool to increase productivity and collaboration at your company.
-It combines great tools that give you all opportunities for smooth and seamless day-to-day work.
-Also, it saves a lot of time as you can quickly access your documents and files in no time, arrange meetings, send emails or quickly talk to colleagues – as simple as that.
+Google Workspace is a great tool to increase productivity and collaboration.
+It combines tools that give you opportunities for smooth and seamless day-to-day work.
+It also saves you time as you can access your documents and files in no time, arrange meetings, send emails or quickly talk to colleagues – as simple as that.